Linux - Local & Remote Graphical and Text Mode Console

 ssh [email protected]

-Of course, replace “alex” with the actual username you created inside your Linux OS running in the virtual machine.
+In the command above, replace “alex” with the actual username you created inside your Linux OS running in the virtual machine.
 Same with the IP number.